gnosisguild/zodiac/docs/tutorial-modifier-roles/add-role.md

 ## Create a Role

 ![Roles App - zero state](/img/tutorial/roles_04.png)
 Click on the "Create a Role" button to open the Role view where you can add members and targets to the role.
-The Role name is created automatically.
+The Role name is created automatically by using the role's index.

 Once you've added the appropriate members and targets to this role (see below), you can click "Create Role".
 Only then will your changes to the role be saved.
 Note that you must connect your wallet (and be a key signer in connected safe) in order to create the role.
 ![Create Role view](/img/tutorial/roles_05.png)